4 Ways To Save & Make The Most Of Valentine’s Day

 Celebrate At Home

 Who says you have to go out to dinner?
-Avoid the high cost of a night out and opt to stay in instead.
+Avoid large crowds and hefty costs by opting to stay in instead.
 Cook a romantic dinner and set the mood with candles and music.
 Afterwards, cuddle up and watch a favorite movie or show.

-Better yet, make a day of it!
+Better yet, make a day of it if you don’t have school or work.
 Surprise them with breakfast in bed and then have different activities planned throughout the rest of the day and into the night.
 Take a trip down memory lane by revisiting the places that have a special meaning in your relationship – like where you first met, said “I love you”, or had your first kiss.

 Be A Savvy Shopper